awslabs/amazon-timestream-connector-prometheus/README.md

   -p 9201:9201 ^
   timestream-prometheus-connector-docker ^
   --default-database=prometheusDatabase ^
-  --default-table=prometheusMetricsTable ^
+  --default-table=prometheusMetricsTable
-  --default-database=PrometheusDatabase ^
-  --default-table=PrometheusMetricsTable
   ```

 It is recommended to secure the Prometheus requests with HTTPS with TLS encryption.
 To enable TLS encryption:

 1. Mount the volume containing the server certificate and the server private key to a volume on the Docker container, then specify the path to the certificate and the key through the `tls-certificate` and `tls-key` configuration options.
 Note that the path specified must be with respect to the Docker container.

-   In the following examples, server certificate and server private key are stored in the `$HOME/tls` on Linux and MacOS or `%USERPROFILE%/tls` on Windows, but are mounted to `/root/tls` on the Docker container:
+   In the following examples, server certificate and server private key are stored in the `$HOME/tls` directory on Linux and macOS or `%USERPROFILE%/tls` on Windows, but are mounted to `/root/tls` on the Docker container:

-   - **Linux and MacOS**
+   - **Linux and macOS**

      ```shell
      docker run \